senacor/InnoLabFacebookMessengerCodeCamp/Code_Camp/01_build_hello_world_chatbot/README.md

 In this task you will create a Facebook Page, a Facebook App and a simple AWS lambda with Claudia.js, which will answer the messages sent to your Facebook Page.

+## 1. Facebook Page and App

-1. To setup Facebook follow [our documentation](https://github.com/senacor/InnoLabFacebookMessenger/tree/master/docs/setup_facebook)!
+To setup Facebook follow [our documentation](https://github.com/senacor/InnoLabFacebookMessenger/tree/master/docs/setup_facebook)!

+## 2. edit package.json

-2. Replace `<your_prefix>` in `package.json.template` with a unique prefix, otherwise you will get name collisions with other code camp participants.
+Replace `<your_prefix>` in `package.json.template` with a unique prefix, otherwise you will get name collisions with other code camp participants.
 Rename `package.json.template` to `package.json`.

+## 3. Create AWS Lambda and API Gateway

-3. Run `npm run create` to create your lambda.
+Run `npm run create`, claudia.js will create a Lambda and an API Gateway at AWS.

 ```
 > npm run create